Is a veterinary degree worth it?

 How much do vets take out in student loans?

 Veterinary school graduates carry an average of roughly $176,920 in student loans, according to the American Veterinary Medical Association (AVMA).
+That does not include the 20 percent of students who graduate without debt.
 However, your expenses can vary depending on where you attend and whether you’re paying in-state or out-of-state tuition.
 Some vets manage to graduate with zero student debt.

-If you’re serious about veterinary medicine, it’s important to research several colleges and universities to understand the costs compared with the value of the education you can expect to receive.
+If you’re serious about veterinary medicine, it’s important to research several colleges and universities to understand the costs compared with the value of the education you can expect.

 If you’re struggling with your student loan debt after graduation, options are available to get relief and save money.
-For example, student loan refinance rates can be lower than what your original loans charge, and the process of refinancing could give you some more flexibility with your payment schedule.
+For example, student loan refinance rates can be lower than what your original loans charge and refinancing could give you more flexibility with your payment schedule.
 However, if you have federal student loans, you should weigh the cost of losing federal loan benefits before you refinance with a private lender.

 Alternatives to vet school